Museum Walserhaus: The Habitation Museum

 The permanent exhibition is set up in an old Walser house in which various folkloristic and historical topics are presented.
 The house was originally intended for two families.
 The building dated 1386 is one of the oldest buildings in the entire Alpine region and is in itself a gem of Walser architecture.
 One room is dedicated to the Gurin artist and graphic artist Hans Tomamichel (1899 – 1984) who is known for his sgraffitis created throughout Switzerland (20 of which are in Bosco/Gurin) and for the important advertising campaigns created for Knorr, Nestlé and Caritas.
 Hans Tomamichel was also one of the co-founders of the Walserhaus Association and active in making the Walser culture known as a whole.

 In the two nearby barns there are a permanent exhibition on mountain farming and temporary exhibitions ond topics inherent to the village, whereas in front of the museum there is the show garden built in collaboration with the ProSpecieRara Foundation.

 The Museum in the Territory

 The new concept elaborated in 2016 wants to expand the museum into the Gurin territory.
 For this purpose, the project Ggurijnar Cheschtschi (Gurin treasure chest) was developed: a collection of didactic activities and guided tours described in a series of brochures that allow to make tangible themes around the traditions, the language, the art and the environment.
 The borchures are available to visitors at the reception so that they can explore the village and learn some interesting facts about it.
 The project Ggurijnar Cheschtschi was supported by Pro Patria and by the Bosco/Gurin Association for the landscape.

-The Show-garden and Måtzufåmm

-The didactic vegetable garden ProSpecieRara in front of the building is part of the museum in the territory.
-Following the intentions of the Swiss Foundation for preservation and promotion of genetic diversity in fauna and flora, the garden wants to attract the visitors’ attention on old and rare sorts of vegetables, which also include a local May beet variety (Rååfa, Raaftschi) of Bosco/Gurin.
-The many vegetables grown here are also the ingredients for the traditional soup Måtzufåmm.
-Some years ago, the original recipe was rediscovered and is now the main attraction of the traditional autumn festival organized in collaboration with the local Traditional costume group.
-During the festival, there are also free village and museum guided visits, a market with local products and games for children.
-Yet, it is mainly the delicious vegetable soup served with local bread and cheese which every year attracts not only the villagers, but more and more visitors from Ticino, Switzerland and even from abroad.